mehulagg/gitlab/doc/user/application_security/sast/analyzers.md

 ### Disabling specific default analyzers

-Set `SAST_EXCLUDED_ANALYZERS` to a comma-delemited string that includes the official default analyzers that you want to avoid running.
-In `.gitlab-ci.yml` define:
+Set `SAST_EXCLUDED_ANALYZERS` to a comma-delimited string that includes the official default analyzers that you want to avoid running.
+In `.gitlab-ci.yml` define the following to prevent the eslint analyzer from running:

 ```yaml
 include: